alexei-matveev/hello-splunk/README.md

 # Explore Splunk in Kubernetes

-FIXME: the container ist started with --accept-license arg.
+NOTE: the container is started with --accept-license arg.
 What are the actual [terms](https://www.splunk.com/en_us/legal/splunk-software-license-agreement.html)?
 See
 [here](https://splunk.github.io/docker-splunk/advanced/LICENSE_INSTALL.html)